fatihsuzen/WillItCrush3d2/README.md

-Upgrade the grinder, break the boxes, this game is published on google play.
+Upgrade the crusher, break the boxes, this game is published on google play.